Working From Home Tips For Teachers

 • Free for small teams (no advertising or time limits)

-• Useful search function to look for previous conversations, keywords, or files (the free plan just allows you to search the last 10,000 messages as opposed to unlimited search)
+• Useful search function to look for previous conversations, keywords, or files (the free plan just allows you to search the last 10,000 messages as opposed to an unlimited search)

 • Real-time OR asynchronous messaging (if a colleague is offline, they can get back to you later)